zeroluck/docs/sources/admin-guide/certificates/openid-connect.md

         }
     ]}

-## Updating Cryptographic keys (JWS)
+## Updating Cryptographic Keys (JWS)

-In order to generate new Cryptographic keys, go to the oxAuth source directory and run:
+In order to generate new cryptographic keys, go to the oxAuth source directory and run the following command:

     $ mvn -Dtest=org.xdi.oxauth.ws.rs.SignatureTest -DfailIfNoTests=false test

-The command output will generate Cryptographic keys for the algorithms: RS256, RS384, RS512, ES256, ES384 and ES512.
+The command output will generate cryptographic keys for the algorithms:
+RS256, RS384, RS512, ES256, ES384 and ES512.

-Update or add the desired new Cryptographic keys in the configuration file at:
+Update or add the desired new cryptographic keys in the configuration file at this location:

     /opt/tomcat/conf/oxauth-web-keys.json

-To force oxAuth to reload the configuration files:
+In order to force oxAuth to reload the configuration files these steps are needed:

- - Delete the LDAP configuration entries at: ou=configuration,o=ORGANIZATION_INUM,o=gluu
+ - Delete the LDAP configuration entries at `ou=configuration,o=ORGANIZATION_INUM,o=gluu`
- - Restart Tomcat
+ - Restart the Apache Tomcat service